Perhaps the main factor that creates meaning is a sense of connection – an essential part of spirituality.

 - A soul that is kind and intends justice discovers more than any sophist.
 [Widely attributed to Sophocles]

-Meaning is an element of religion and it is also an element of flourishing.
+Meaning is essential to flourishing, perhaps to living.
 A person who feels that life is meaningless is at risk for depression and is likely to have difficulty functioning: after all, if nothing matters, then there is no reason to do anything.
+Absence of meaning can lead to suicide.

 Meaning is a function of how we look at things.
-We can decide what our lives mean to us.
+We can decide what our lives mean to us, to a point.
 People who find a sense of meaning in their lives are more likely to be happy and to contribute to the well-being of others, because a sense of meaning cements the relationship to human preferences, bringing them to life and making them tangible.

 Real